venantivs/telescopia/README.md

 As the observatory functions, there are 4:

-* Articles by a stock variation
+* Notícias pela variação de ação (Articles by stock variation)
-* Articles by keywords (tf-idf)
+* Notícias por palavra chave (Articles by keywords)
-* Topic Analysis
+* Análise de tópicos (Topic analysis)
-* Articles by cited stock
+* Notícias por ações citadas (Articles by cited stock)

 #### Articles by a stock variation
 This function will return, once given a stock name (already in the database), a variation number and a preset comparison operator, all the dates where the selected stock had the (exact, bigger than, less than, range) given variation.
 Once the dates are retrieved, the API returns all the articles that were published in those retrieved dates.
 Also, a graph is displayed showing all the dates and it's variation of the selected stock.